Top 12 secure file-sharing tools for accountants

 A screenshot of Dropbox's interface.

-Unlike TaxDome, Dropbox focuses purely on file-sharing and document management, with key features including:
+With over 700 million users worldwide, Dropbox is the market leader among paid file-sharing tools.
+Unlike TaxDome, it focuses purely on file-sharing and document management, with key features including:

 • Centralized file storage and organization